Zane2453/ML_HW7/Machine Learning Homework 7 Technical Report.md

 ![](https://i.imgur.com/lNp3nYq.png)

 ### Discussion
 - The different perplexity values I have tried are <u>10, 20, 30, 40, 50, and 60</u>.
-As the perplexity value increase, the effect of clustering is becoming worse and worse.
+As the perplexity value increase, the effect of seperating data points is becoming worse and worse.
 - As the figures of result showed, t-SNE can solve the <u>crowding problem</u> which symmetric SNE encountered.
 - Because the distribution of pairwise similarities in low-dimensional space is <u>student-t distribution</u>, its bandwidth is much wider than symmetric SNE.
 The distribution of pairwise similarities in high-dimensional space is the same in t-SNE and symmetric SNE.